-The Barbizon School and 19th-Century French Landscapes
+The Barbizon School and 19th-Century European Landscapes

 In the 1820s artists began visiting the village of Barbizon near the forest of Fontainebleau, drawn by the magical concentration of picturesque trees and rock formations.
 By the late 1840s Rousseau, Millet, and Jacque had settled there to paint both the landscape and peasant life.
 Working out-of-doors to capture specific effects in nature, they developed a gestural handling of paint to record the immediacy of their observations.

 The central appeal of Barbizon painting for me is found in the way in which paint is employed to capture form, color and texture, while retaining its essence as a physical substance.
 It is the awareness of this simultaneous interaction that allows me to participate in the artist's creative process.

 Because the best works of the leading Barbizon painters are still available and relatively inexpensive when compared with other movements in French art, my primary focus is on the works of Corot, Millet, Rousseau, Daubigny, Dupré, Troyon, Diaz and Jacque.

 Paul Joseph Constantin Gabriël (Netherlands 1828-1903 )

 Fisherman in the Polder, circa 1875-80